Common Name: Spring crocus

 Suggested Use: Naturalize

-Easily grown in average, medium, well-drained soil in full sun to part shade.
-Plant corms about 2-3" deep and 2-3" apart in the fall.
-If planted in the lawn, crocuses should be grouped and left unmowed until foliage yellows in late spring.
+Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
+Plants perform best in gritty, well-drained soils.
+Avoid heavy clay soils or moist soil conditions.
+Plant corms about 2-3” deep and 3-4” apart in the fall.
+If corms are planted in the lawn, foliage should be left unmowed until the foliage yellows (about 6 weeks after bloom).
+Divide corms every 4-5 years.
+Plants naturalize well over time in open sunny grassy areas, beds and borders.
+Watering should be reduced as plants go dormant in late spring, with dryish soils generally considered best during dormancy.

 No serious insect or disease problems.
 Squirrels, mice and other rodents can be problems.
 Squirrels seem particularly adept at locating, digging up and eating newly planted corms.

-Brings color and contrast to the early spring lawn and garden.
+Brings early spring bloom to the landscape.
 Mass in lawns, under trees or in sunny woodland areas.
-Also may plant groupings in rock gardens, in front of shrubs or in various other nooks and crannies around the home.
+Large sweeping drifts can be spectacular.
+Also may be grouped in beds, borders, rock gardens, in front of shrubs, along walks, in naturalized areas or in various other small spaces around the home.